 - William Shakespeare, Merchant of Venice

-For more on our thoughts, including a more contemporary quote from my 11-year old son following a 500+ plus point market drop last year, click on the following.
+For more on our thoughts, including a more contemporary quote from my then 11-year old son following yet another 500+ plus point market drop, click on the following.
 It also includes evidence of just how unwise investors’ timing decisions have been.

 Preston McSwain is a Managing Partner and Founder of Fiduciary Wealth Partners, an SEC registered investment advisor committed to forming fiduciary wealth partnerships with clients, professional colleagues, and the community.
 To see more of his posts, and follow him on social media, please visit the following: